What You Need to Know About Condo Insurance if You Rent Out Your Property on AirBnB

 Keeping Your Insurance Up to Date with Your Condo Usage

 It’s also important to consider whether the owner is residing in the condo, renting it to others including friends and family, or simply allowing them to live there for a period of time.
 Examples might include a home for a student dependent during school years, a home for elderly parents to live nearby or visit, or a place for friends to live once the owner has bought a house.
 While the financial arrangements for each case are up to you and whoever’s living there, they will most likely determine the kind of insurance coverage required.
-At Kingston Insurance Agency LLC, we’re your local source for condo insurance in South Kingstown, RI and other nearby towns.
+At Kingston Insurance Agency LLC, we’re your local source for condo insurance in and other nearby towns.

 Are You a Landlord, or Just a Friend or Relative?